 Suggested Citation: America's Health Rankings analysis of CDC, Behavioral Risk Factor Surveillance System, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

-Regular exercise is essential to a healthy life.
-People who engage in regular physical activity benefit from healthier outcomes and improved self-esteem than people who do not.
-Women who do not exercise regularly often cite lack of time as a reason for inactivity, especially those who have children, jobs and domestic chores after work hours.
-Feeling unsafe in one’s neighborhood is also identified as a barrier to physical activity among women.
+Women who do not exercise regularly often point to lack of time as the reason for inactivity, particularly those who have children, jobs or domestic chores after work hours.
+Feeling unsafe due to neighborhood crime is also recognized as a significant barrier to physical activity among women.

-According to America’s Health Rankings data, the prevalence of exercise is higher among:
+According to America’s Health Rankings analysis, the prevalence of exercise is higher among:

-Physical activity guidelines specify adults should move more and sit less throughout the day and that some physical activity is better than none.
-Key guidelines for adults include:
+The Department of Health and Human Services recommends that adults move more and sit less throughout the day and that some physical activity is better than none.
+Guidelines for adults include:

 Ainscough, Kate M., Eileen C. O’Brien, Karen L. Lindsay, Maria A. Kennelly, Elizabeth J. O’Sullivan, Orna A. O’Brien, Mary McCarthy, Giuseppe De Vito, and Fionnuala M. McAuliffe.
-2020.
 “Nutrition, Behavior Change and Physical Activity Outcomes From the PEARS RCT — An mHealth-Supported, Lifestyle Intervention Among Pregnant Women With Overweight and Obesity.”
-Frontiers in Endocrinology 10 (938). https://doi.org/10.3389/fendo.2019.00938.
+Frontiers in Endocrinology 10, no. 938 (February 4, 2020). https://doi.org/10.3389/fendo.2019.00938.

 America’s Health Rankings builds on the work of the United Health Foundation to draw attention to public health and better understand the health of various populations.
 Our platform provides relevant information that policymakers, public health officials, advocates and leaders can use to effect change in their communities.